Robust Optimization with Decision-Dependent Information Discovery: -Adaptability for Problems with DDID

-\newpv{Lemma~\ref{lem:Kadapt_cstr_min_max_min} and Observation~\ref{obs:Kadapt_obj_move_constraints_2} above will be key} to reformulating Problem~\eqref{eq:Kadapt_obj} as an MBLP, see Section~\ref{sec:Kadapt_obj_MBLP}. \newpv{They also enable} us to analyze the complexity of evaluating the objective function of the $K$-adaptability problem under a fixed decision.
-Indeed, from Problem~\eqref{eq:Kadapt_obj_move_constraints_2}, it can be seen that for any fixed choice $({\bm x}, {\bm w}, \{ {\bm y}^k \}_{k \in \sets K})$, the objective value of~\eqref{eq:Kadapt_obj} can be evaluated by solving an LP obtained by writing~\eqref{eq:Kadapt_obj_move_constraints_2} in epigraph form.
+Lemma~\ref{lem:Kadapt_cstr_min_max_min} and Observation~\ref{obs:Kadapt_obj_move_constraints_2} are key to reformulating Problem~\eqref{eq:Kadapt_obj} as a finite program.
+They also enable us to analyze the complexity of evaluating the objective function of the $K$-adaptability problem under a fixed decision.
+Indeed, from Problem~\eqref{eq:Kadapt_obj_move_constraints_2}, it can be seen that for any fixed choice $({\bm x}, {\bm w}, \{ {\bm y}^k \}_{k \in \sets K})$, the objective value of~\eqref{eq:Kadapt_obj} can be evaluated by solving a linear program (LP) obtained by writing~\eqref{eq:Kadapt_obj_move_constraints_2} in epigraph form.
 We formalize this result in the following. \begin{observation} For any fixed $K$ and decision $({\bm x}, {\bm w}, \{ {\bm y}^k \}_{k \in \sets K})$, the optimal objective value of the $K$-adaptability problem~\eqref{eq:Kadapt_obj} can be evaluated in polynomial time in the size of the input. \end{observation}